QuantEcon/python_lecture_sandpit/source/rst/von_neumann_model.rst

 balanced growth, this notebook shows how fruitfully to employ the following important tools:

--  a zero-sum two player game
+-  a zero-sum two-player game

 -  linear programming